DIY pest control products next to a professional treatment truck in a Boise driveway

 • Fall and winter rodents in the walls or attic.
 Snap traps barely scratch the surface once mice are breeding inside

-• Hobo spiders and black widows in the garage or basement (peak season here runs July through October)
+• Hobo spiders and black widows in the garage or basement (peak season runs July through October in the Treasure Valley)

-• When you've already spent $60 on sprays and the ants are still on the counter.
-That's the signal
+• When you have already spent $60 on sprays and the ants are still on the counter.
+That is the signal

-• You can't identify what you're seeing.
+• You cannot identify what you are seeing.
 Wrong ID means wrong product, every time

 • You want ongoing protection without thinking about it.
-That's what quarterly service is for.
+That is what quarterly service is for

-How Much Does DIY Cost vs Professional Pest Control in Boise?
+How Much Does Professional Pest Control Cost vs DIY in Boise?

 Pro Tip

-A year of $119 quarterly visits costs less than a single $200+ emergency one-time treatment in most home sizes.
+A year of $119 quarterly visits costs less than a single $200+ emergency one-time treatment repeated.
 Prevention is almost always the better deal.
+See is quarterly pest control worth it for the math on when the plan wins.

 Typical DIY annual spend:

-• Wasp spray, glue boards, snap traps, the random bait you grab in October. $30-100
+• Wasp spray, glue boards, snap traps, the random bait you grab in October. $30 to $100

 • $49 initial service (inspection plus full interior and exterior treatment)